 What does building a house in Cambodia, erecting classrooms and an Aids Clinic in Africa, raising money for the Leukaemia Foundation in Australia and being a delegate to the United Nations Youth Leadership Symposium in Bangkok have in common?
 These are all activities that the winner of the CWA Young Volunteer of the Year Award, Asha Healy from Albany, has engaged in as part of her determination to improve the lives of others.

 The same qualities of selfless giving and the desire to help people everywhere is also what drives the Country Women’s Association of WA.
 For this reason, the CWA established this Award and $750 prize money to acknowledge and encourage young leaders in the community.

 From a very young age, Asha’s leadership qualities have been recognised with numerous Pursuit of Excellence and Citizenship Awards which continues into her adult life.

 In addition to local volunteering, in 2016 Asha spent two weeks in Cambodia as a volunteer through the University Reach Out Programme, and this year, spent five weeks in Natal and Mozambique.
 Just recently, she was selected as an emerging leader from Curtin University to attend the Youth Leadership Symposium in Thailand which was the largest youth gathering in Asia.

 Asha hopes to become a Human Rights Lawyer, and the Association wishes her continued success with her studies and leadership ambitions.

-Last years winner was 15 year old Lachlan Bormolini, pictured being presented with his award by WA State Governor Her Excellency the Honourable Kerry Sanderson AC – and back at Bedfordale Bushfire Brigade afterwards.
+In 2015, the winner was 15 year old Lachlan Bormolini, pictured being presented with his award by WA State Governor Her Excellency the Honourable Kerry Sanderson AC – and back at Bedfordale Bushfire Brigade afterwards.